yingyue0414/Reaction-System-Solver/README.md

-# Reaction Kinetics Toolkit
+# Reaction IVP Solver

-This toolkit provides a set of functions for working with chemical reaction systems, including parsing reaction strings, solving reaction kinetics, and modifying reaction rates.
+This solver provides a set of functions for working with chemical reaction systems, including parsing reaction strings, solving reaction kinetics, and modifying reaction rates.
 It is written in Python 3.9.7 and utilizes libraries such as NumPy, Matplotlib, and SciPy.

+## WARNING
+The following content of this `README.md` suggests the end goal of this module, not the current progress.
+Currently, the module is not wrapped to a package, but is already able to intepret reaction strings and solve IVP using scipy.

 ## Table of Contents
 - [1.
 Introduction](#introduction)